dannyh87/can-you-coach-app/docs/match-tracking-taxonomy-explorer.md

 - topic search and aliases
 - recommended topic event sets
 - advanced-compatible standard event inspection
+- tactical/professional standard event inspection when definitions are present
 - no-result diagnostics

 ## Safety

-Topics are setup context only. `EventDefinition` remains the recorded and reportable identity for match events.
+Topics are setup context only. `EventDefinition`, `ClubTrackingDefinition`, and explicit submitted/accepted observation rows remain the recorded and reportable identities for match events and pattern observations.

+The explorer does not create tactical sequence links.
+Sequence-linked causal tactical analytics remain unfinished unless valid `TacticalSequence` links exist.

 Do not expose this route publicly.